Vittoria, Sicily

+Vittoria ([vitˈtɔːrja]) is a city and comune (municipality) in the province of Ragusa in the autonomous island region of Sicily in southern Italy.
+As of 2025, with a population of 65,714, Vittoria is the 8th-largest city in Sicily and the 89th-largest in Italy.

 History

 Vittoria is the youngest town in the province and it presents a modern checkerboard structure, with wide and straight streets.
 The town's womenfolk are known to still do intricate embroideries, first adopted during the period of Arab rule in Sicily.

 Geography

 The town was founded on a very fertile valley known as "Boscopiano".
 On the south of the city there is the "natural reserve of Aleppo pines" (Riserva naturale del Pino d'Aleppo).
 The coastlines along the sea are low and sandy with rare rocks.
 The highest point, though poorly mountainous, is Mount Calvo (250 meters).
 Vittoria is located between the municipalities of Acate and Ragusa, while the hillside is bordered by the towns of Comiso and Chiaramonte Gulfi.
 It is located 27 km from Ragusa and Gela, 108 km from Siracusa and 131 km from Catania.
-Vittoria has an altitude of 168 meters s.l.m. and an area of 181.31 km².
+Vittoria has an altitude of 168 meters s.l.m. and an area of 181.31 km2.
 Its only hamlet (frazione) is the seaside locality of Scoglitti.
 However, in addition to the urban area, it has 45 different contrade.